Cato Institute: Defense and foreign policy

+Domestic policies

 Cato scholars have consistently called for the privatization of many government services and institutions, including NASA, Social Security, the United States Postal Service, the Transportation Security Administration, public schooling, public transportation systems, and public broadcasting.
 The institute opposes minimum wage laws, saying that they violate the freedom of contract and thus private property rights, and increase unemployment.

-It is opposed to expanding overtime regulations, arguing that it will benefit some employees in the short term, while costing jobs or lowering wages of others, and have no meaningful long-term impact.
-It opposes child labor prohibitions.
-It opposes public sector unions and supports right-to-work laws.
+The institute is opposed to expanding overtime regulations, arguing that it will benefit some employees in the short term, while costing jobs or lowering wages of others, and have no meaningful long-term impact.
+It opposes child labor prohibitions, opposes public sector unions, and supports right-to-work laws.
 It opposes universal health care, arguing that it is harmful to patients and an intrusion onto individual liberty.
 It is against affirmative action.
 It has also called for total abolition of the welfare state, and has argued that it should be replaced with reduced business regulations to create more jobs, and argues that private charities are fully capable of replacing it.
 Cato has also opposed antitrust laws.

 Cato is an opponent of campaign finance reform, arguing that government is the ultimate form of potential corruption and that such laws undermine democracy by undermining competitive elections.
 Cato also supports the repeal of the Federal Election Campaign Act.

+Cato is a fierce foe of the war on drugs, arguing that consenting adults have the right to put any substance they wish to in their bodies and that drug prohibition drives mass incarceration while fueling violent competition between gangs and failing to prevent drug abuse.

+Cato has published numerous studies criticizing what it calls "corporate welfare", the practice of public officials funneling taxpayer money, usually via targeted budgetary spending, to politically connected corporate interests.

+Cato has published strong criticisms of the 1998 settlement which many U.S. states signed with the tobacco industry.